 As part of his continuing linguistic research into the Miami-Illinois language, Costa is also working on a fully annotated collection of interlinearized Miami-Illinois texts, as well as completing papers documenting his research on the syntax and word order of Miami-Illinois.
 His goal is to publish the results of both of these projects within the next few years.
 In addition to his work on Miami-Illinois, Costa has also done extensive research on the Shawnee language, the Algonquian languages of southern New England, and comparative Algonquian.
-Dr. Costa and his wife Mary currently live in El Cerrito, California, their home for 22 years, though they plan to move to Oxford, Ohio in the summer of 2017.
+After having lived in El Cerrito, California, for 22 years, Dr. Costa and his wife Mary now live in Oxford, Ohio.

 Dr. Costa’s full list of publications can be read here.